Information around the vaccination against the coronavirus SARS-CoV-2.

 - Any other medical documents you may have, e.g. heart disease card, diabetic card, list of medication

-- Close contacts of people requiring care and pregnant women must produce proof from the high-risk person or their legal representative to confirm that they are contact people (only relevant for group 2).
+- Close contacts of people requiring care and of pregnant women must produce proof of this from the at-risk person or their legal representative

 - Vaccination advice and explanation of the benefits of immunisation, side effects, start and duration of protection, advice on subsequent and booster vaccinations, recommendations on precautions to be taken post-vaccination.

 - Examination of symptoms and establishment of medical history to rule out any illnesses and allergies

 - Follow-up observation for any potential reaction to the vaccine

 Four vaccines are currently available: